Justice Scalia’s ‘Originalist’ Hypocrisy

 Dickenson wrote that “according to a knowledgeable source, O’Connor was visibly upset – indeed furious – when the networks called Florida for Vice President Al Gore on Election Night.
 ‘This is terrible,’ she said, giving the impression that she desperately wanted Bush to win.

-“Some have heard that one reason why O'Connor was so upset was that the O'Connors want to retire home to Arizona, but will not do so if Gore wins.
-In that case, O'Connor will remain on the court to deny Gore the opportunity to replace her.”
-(As it turned out, O’Connor did retire with Bush in office, enabling him to appoint right-wing Justice Samuel Alito, who is now part of Scalia’s faction on the court.)
+“Some have heard that one reason why O’Connor was so upset was that the O’Connors want to retire home to Arizona, but will not do so if Gore wins.
+In that case, O’Connor will remain on the court to deny Gore the opportunity to replace her.”
+(As it turned out, O’Connor did retire with Bush in office, enabling him to appoint right-wing Justice Samuel Alito, who became part of Scalia’s faction on the court.)

 Yet, the Gore team apparently went before the court not knowing that whatever they argued, the five Republican partisans were determined to make Bush the next president.